w3c/wai-tutorials/source/menus/application-menus.html.erb.md

 order: 5
 ---

 Web application menus use the same basic structure as navigation menus.
 They often consist of a horizontal menu bar and use fly-out functionality.
-However, additional markup and keyboard behavior needs to be added.
+However, additional markup and keyboard behavior need to be added.

 ## Additional markup